lijandrew/webref/README.md

 ## to-do

-- [ ] Centralize utilities into a lib?
-For example, all file/upload related utilities into one neat function, etc.
 - [ ] multi select manipulation - delete and re-add into temporary Rnd? temoprary Rnd DOES NOT WORK.
-- [x] shift click select
 - [ ] drag select
     - [ ] detect drag start and drag end on canvas, on drag move update selection box. will this work in FF?
     - [ ] loop through all RefImages and test if intersects selection box using x/y/width/height
     - [ ] mass delete, just loop through urls
     - [ ] mass move and resize, move selected Rnds into transparent wrapper Rnd?
+- [ ] Centralize utilities into a lib?
+For example, all file/upload related utilities into one neat function, etc.
 - [ ] arrange images optimally
 - [ ] undo/redo - keep stack of "Action" objects - undo function takes in Action and undoes it based on Action type using Action data
 - [ ] save useRefStore state in browser storage using `zustand` persist